37 event social media post examples

 Live coverage of key takeaways

 If your event features talks and presentations, add value to your followers by sharing the key quotes and takeaways on your social media channels.
-You can simply type out the quote, such as in the Twitter event post below, or capture it on video and share it as a short clip, just like in the second example.
+You can simply type out the quote, such as in the Twitter event post below, or capture it on video and share it as a short clip.

 Daily recaps